samWighton/samWighton.github.io/README.md

 #### Rust

 Rust is Sam's language of choice for projects that require the creation of fast executable files.

+All of Sam's recent audio analysis work is written in Rust.
+Sam has also used Rust to process satellite imagery as part of a recent Kaggle competition.

 Compile time checking of correctness of memory usage, a type system based on the [Hindley-Milner Type System](https://en.wikipedia.org/wiki/Hindley%E2%80%93Milner_type_system), great documentation provided by the Mozilla Foundation, and a maturing package management system make the Rust language a good competitor for tasks previously written in C or C++.